-That reminded me of our guide book saying “Finnish people do not get up early on weekends, so brunch shops are popular which opens from around 10:30-15:30”.
+That reminded me of our guidebook saying “Finnish people do not get up early on weekends, so brunch shops are popular, which open from around 10:30-15:30″.

-Most of the foods were fried, so it would have been good for young people who eat a lot.
+Most of the food was fried, so it would have been good for young people who eat a lot.

 It is true.

-Actually all of the stuff at our hotel were women and in the boat from Porvoo, women were doing the manual labour.
+Actually, all of the staff at our hotel were women and in the boat from Porvoo, women were doing manual labour.

-Interested, I looked up the internet and found that the general ratio between men and women of Finnish population are about the same as other countries, but when you look at over 65 category, in Finland, number of males for each female is 0.69.
+Interested, I looked this up on the internet and found that the general ratio between men and women of Finnish population are about the same as other countries, but when you look at the over 65 category, in Finland, the number of males for each female is 0.69.

 So in Finland, maybe they treasure men who die early and hide them.